HamzaAburaneh/Convert_to_ASCII_Art/README.md

 # Introduction
 This is a program written in **Haskell** that will load an image and convert the image into **ASCII art** using a special formula to make it look extremely similar to the original image.

+-Need to make sure the program works still, last updated in march 2020

 ## Requirements:
 you will need to install the package "bmp-1.2.6.3".